ArguablyUseful/PropLogic/README.md

 5) The engine include conversion methods from string to ast sentences, from ast sentences to CNF sentences and from CNF to "clauses".
 Each sentence also has a toString() implemented to make it human readable.

 no debug was done yet
-code & comments not cleaned yet
+TODO : resolution is buggued : it create wrong "true" sentences code & comments not cleaned yet

 directory "Format" contains